Mesenchymal Stem Cells (MSCs)

 MSCs may be directly used or further expanded and used after long-term storage for autologous or allogeneic therapies.
 At each stage of production, cell count and viability can be reliably determined using NucleoCounter® instruments.

 The Via2-Cassette™ combines cell sampling, staining and counting chamber loading in one step, ensuring consistency and robustness between different users.
 Cell processing GMP facilities can benefit from the NucleoCounter® system’s consistent results and user-friendly technology.

 Counting Adipose-derived Mesenchymal Stem Cells in Lipoaspirates

 Adipose-derived MSCs can proliferate in culture and can be isolated from the stromal vascular fraction (SVF) after fat biopsies and liposuctions.
-This fraction contains a variety of cells such as MSCs, stromal cells, endothelial cells, adipocytes, erythrocytes, as well as lipid droplets and micelles.
+This fraction contains a variety of cells such as MSCs, stromal cells, endothelial cells, adipocytes, erythrocytes or red blood cells (RBCs), as well as lipid droplets and micelles.
 For cell therapeutic applications, the SVF can be directly used for patient treatment.

 It is crucial to precisely quantify the total cell count and viability for further applications.
 Many other counting techniques fail to discriminate between cells and artefacts.
 Furthermore, an excessive amount of cell debris causes stickiness resulting in a high degree of cell aggregation.
 Also, the tissue-derived aspirates are non-homogenous and will give highly varying results between users.
 To overcome these problems, the NucleoCounter® instruments offer an effective protocol to determine cell count and viability of adipose-derived MSCs.